 List of Contents

 After completing the tutorial you are given 5 Unite License to choose from.
 You can choose from, Pikachu, Eldegoss, Snorlax, Charizard, and Talonflame.
 You can only choose one, so choose wisely!
 We recommend Pikachu for the reasons below!

 |"Pikachu is a Pokémon that excels at attacking opponents from far away with electricity.
 Sometimes the attacks even leave opposing Pokémon paralyzed!"|

-Pikachu is the best starter Pokemon among all the other starter Pokemon, primarily due to its extremely long range.
+Pikachu is the best starter Pokemon among all the other starter Pokemon, primarily due to its arsenal of high-damaging moves and extremely long range.
 Pikachu's moves also have the ability to paralyze targets, which grants plenty of follow-up opportunities for you and your team.

 If you want to be the one dealing damage in your games then picking an Attacker will be the way to go!
 They have high damaging Moves that can rack up damage fast, making them focused on being offensive Pokemon.

 |"Alolan Ninetales uses moves that freeze its opponents in ice, making them unable to move or attack."|

 Alolan Ninetales is a great Attacker to master because of its easy to learn combos and straightforward gameplay.
 It has moves that can deal high damage and can inflict freeze.
 Alolan Ninetales can be a force to be reckoned with.

 |"Cinderace doesn’t just have high attack power—it’s also got the speed to drive opponents crazy."|